MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-correct-prepayments.md

 ---
-title: How to Correct Prepayments | Microsoft Docs
+title: How to Correct Prepayments
-description: You can make a correction to an order after you have posted a prepayment invoice for the order.
-You can add new lines to an order after issuing a prepayment, and then you can post another prepayment invoice, but you cannot delete a line from an order after a prepayment has been invoiced for the line.
+description: You can make a correction to an order after you have posted a prepayment invoice for the order and add new lines to an order after issuing a prepayment.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual